itod/yourbugreportsucks/README.md

 ####No offense, but your bug report sucks.

-Don't take it personally.
-I used to write really sucky bug reports myself.
+Actually, I used to write really sucky bug reports myself.

-But then I got a job as a lowly programmer at a certain fruit company, where they take internal bug reporting fairly seriously.
+But then I got a job as a lowly programmer at a certain fruit company, where internal bug reporting is taken fairly seriously.
 That's where I learned how to write great bug reports.

 I'd like to share what I've learned so you can write great bug reports too!